waternumbers/dynatop/README.md

 ## Using the code

-Currently the packages are not available on [CRAN](https://cran.r-project.org/).
-The latest version can be installed from the git repository from within R using the devtools package:
+Alongside the packages available on [CRAN](https://cran.r-project.org/) the latest development version can be installed from the git repository from within R using the devtools package:

 ```
 devtools::install_github("waternumbers/dynatop")
 ```

-Prebuild packages (usually including the latest version) are available from the waternumbers drat repository [here](https://waternumbers.github.io/drat).
+Prebuild packages of the development version (which may be ahead of CRAN) are available from the waternumbers drat repository [here](https://waternumbers.github.io/drat/).